 Efficient White Lighting Units (EWLUs)

 EWLUs are products that are specifically designed to provide efficient, high quality, illumination.
 EWLUs are a combination of a light fitting (or luminaire), one or more light sources, and associated control gear that have been assembled either into a single packaged unit or a luminaire with remote control gear.
 EWLUs may also incorporate lighting control devices such as dimming and ‘presence’ controls.
+The luminaire could also include an optical system that reflects and/or focuses the product’s light output onto the item(s) being illuminated.

 For the installation of 25 18W LEDs lighting to replace 25 existing 36W T8 fluorescent luminaires within a typical 100m2 retail store operating sixteen hours per day seven days a week, the potential annual savings are calculated as: